-The Company has a grant from the National Institute of Neurological Disorders and Stroke ("NINDS") to support research and development of tirasemtiv (formerly CK-2017357) directed to the potential treatment of myasthenia gravis.
+In 2010, the National Institute of Neurological Disorders and Stroke ("NINDS") awarded the Company a \$2.8 million grant to support research and development of tirasemtiv directed to the potential treatment of myasthenia gravis for a period of up to three years.
+In September 2012, the NINDS awarded the Company an additional \$0.5 million for this program under a separate grant.
 Management has determined that the Company is the principal participant in the grant arrangement, and, accordingly, the Company records amounts earned under the arrangement as revenue.

 The Company recognized grant revenue under this grant arrangement as follows (in thousands):